beitezhu/myportfolio/_projects/(3)Backup_product.markdown

 ### **1. Overview and Objectives**
 ##### **Overview:**

 Our product is a NAS (Network Attached Storage), which is an on-premise server.
-We also provide a SaaS storage service that allows customers to backup their on-premise data to the cloud.
+We also provide [C2 Storage](https://c2.synology.com/en-global/storage/overview),a SaaS storage service, that allows customers to backup their on-premise data to the cloud.
 However, we have encountered a challenge: the retention rate of this service is lower than that of other SaaS services in our company.
 I aim to devise a solution to increase the retention rate.

 ##### **Objective:**